cjoudrey/graphql-schema-linter/README.md

 ### `type-fields-sorted-alphabetically`

 This rule will validate that all type object fields are sorted alphabetically.

-### `type-fields-sorted-lexicographically`

-This rule will validate that all type object fields are sorted lexicographically.
+Accepts following rule options:

+- sortOrder: <String> - either 'alphabetical' or 'lexicographical', defaults: 'alphabetical'

 ### `types-are-capitalized`